 The Prize recognises the extraordinary richness and variety of cultures and history in the EBRD region - a region stretching across central and eastern Europe, Central Asia, the Western Balkans, Turkey, the southern and eastern Mediterranean and northern Africa.

 The Prize is one of the few international literature prizes which recognises both author and translator.
 It highlights the importance of the writer in voicing the hopes, aspirations and challenges facing people across our regions.
 But just as importantly, the Prize acknowledges the talent and key role of the translator in making the stories from these countries accessible to the English-speaking public.

-The EBRD Literature Prize will acknowledge a translated work of literary fiction written originally in any language from an EBRD country of operations and published by a UK publisher.
-The first prize of €20,000 will be equally divided between the winning author and translator.
+The EBRD Literature Prize acknowledges a translated work of literary fiction written originally in any language from a country where the EBRD works and published by a UK publisher.
+The first prize of €20,000 is equally divided between the winning author and translator.